cliftonh02/devise/readme.md

 How can we use flash messages to make the authentication system work well for users?
  — flash messages can be used to display when you log in or out successfully

+#### Potential Features & Niceties
 One more thing a good authentication system will give the developer: access to the currently logged in user.

+Where might a current_user method be defined, so that all of our controllers have access to it?

-This current_user logic will be defined in the ApplicationController so it is available to all of our controllers.
+>This `current_user` method and logic will likely be defined in the `ApplicationController` so it is available to all of our controllers.
 Remember, each controller inherits from the application controller.

 What else would be nice with an authentication system?
  - Remember me: persist sessions for a certain length of time